 The FCRA (2010) added to the prior version of the law a provision which prohibits administrative expenditures beyond 50 percent.
 An ‘Administrative Expenditure’ would include:

 - Remuneration and other expenditures for Board Members and Trustees;

 - Remuneration and other expenditures for persons managing an NPO's activity;

 - Expenses towards running and maintenance of vehicles (unless used for program-related activities);

 - Legal and professional charges; and

 The following expenditures are not considered to be administrative in nature:

 - Salaries of personnel engaged in training or for collection or analysis of field data of an association primarily engaged in research or training; and

-Not-for-profit organizations involved in relief work and in the distribution of relief supplies to the needy are 100% exempt from customs duties on the import of items such as food, medicine, clothing and blankets.
+Not-for-profit organizations involved in relief work and in the distribution of relief supplies to the needy are 100 percent exempt from customs duties on the import of items such as food, medicine, clothing and blankets.
 Moreover, other exemptions may be available, such as an exemption from customs duties for scientific and technical equipment and components intended for research institutes.
 Donors should investigate whether an exemption from customs duty is available before shipping articles to not-for-profit entities in India.